GIFTED AND TALENTED PROCEDURES

 Honors courses are offered in English.
 The material covered will be done so in greater depth and at an accelerated pace as compared to a regular course.
 Students must meet minimum requirements established by the district in order to be recommended for honors courses.

 Admission Criteria for Honors Program:

-- A grade of 85 or above in previous honors classes qualify the student to automatically gain admission to Honors course.
+- A grade of 85 or above in previous honors classes qualifies the student to automatically gain admission to the honors course.

 - Students may be required to submit a writing sample or other assessment where applicable.